See your cancer insurance coverage options.

 Cancer insurance policies are not designed to cover all of the medical costs a person may incur when they’re being treated for cancer.
 The average cost of cancer treatment in the first year after diagnosis is $41,800, but total costs can be much higher than that and treatment for some types of cancer can exceed $1 million.

 The bulk of the costs for cancer treatment should be covered by a major medical health plan, and no cancer policy can replace the need for major medical coverage.

 It’s also important to understand exactly what types of cancer diagnoses or treatments will trigger a payout under your cancer insurance policy.
 For example, if you find that your cancer coverage only pays benefits for internal cancers, this means it would exclude non-metastasized skin cancer.
 It’s unlikely that cancer insurance would pay for pre-cancerous conditions.
 And depending on the policy, benefits for conditions related to the cancer or its treatment may not be part of the coverage.

-Factors to consider when choosing cancer insurance
+What factors should I consider when choosing cancer insurance?

 Who’s selling the policy?

 Make sure the cancer policy insurer (and agent, if you’re using one) is licensed in your state.

 Will the policy pay a lump sum if you’re diagnosed with cancer, or smaller amounts for a variety of different treatments?

 Will the plan pay anything if you need treatment for a separate condition that’s related to the cancer or cancer treatment?